mmdrozd/Methods/Assignments/00_How-To-Turn-In-Assignments/00_How-To-Turn-In-Assignments.md

 How To Turn In Assignments
 --------------------------

-The first thing you do after you `Get-A-Course-Dropbox-Account` is to create at the root of your dropbox folder your `/pri` and `/shr` and `/pub` folders as described in `/Methods/Advice/Organizing-Private-vs-Shared-vs-Public-Materials.md`
+The first thing you do after you `Get-A-Course-Dropbox-Account` is to create at the root of your dropbox folder your `/pri` and `/shr` and `/pub` folders as described in `/Methods/Advice/Organizing-Sharing-Of-Materials.md`

 The next thing you should do is to make a directory inside your `shr` directory called `Methods/Assignments`:

 	cd ~/Dropbox
-	mkdir -p ./shr/Methods/Assignments # mkdir -p makes the full path to a directory
+	mkdir -p ./shr/Methods/Assignments # mkdir -p makes the full path to a directory mkdir -p ./pri/Methods/Assignments

-When you are working on `[assignmentName]` from the public GitHub `/Methods/Assignments` folder, you will put your assignment in a directory you will have created on your VM at `[droot]/pri/Methods/Assignments/[assignmentName]_[Moniker]`.
+When you are working on `[assignmentName]` from the public GitHub `/Methods/Assignments` folder, you will do the work on the assignment in the corresponding directory you will have created on your VM at `[droot]/pri/Methods/Assignments/[assignmentName]`.
    * `[droot]` is the Dropbox root, `~/Dropbox`; it will be understood to be present in all future references to `/pri`, `/shr`, and `/pub`; that is, when I write `/pri/Methods/Tools` the full pathname you will use is `~/Dropbox/pri/Methods/Tools`

 As a concrete example, student `CarrollCD` working on assignment described in `00-97_Win-The-Nobel-Prize.md` would do all work for that assignment in his `/pri/Methods/Assignments/00-97_Win-The-Nobel-Prize_CarrollCD/` folder.

 Your first step in doing a new assignment should be to run a script I have devised to make sure that the files in your `/pri` directory are created with the right name and in the right place.
 (See below for instructions for running the script).